-Thus: Tim Rowse, ‘A Short and Simple Provisional Code: The Pastoralist as Protector’, in Samuel Furphy and Amanda Nettelbeck (eds), Aboriginal Protection and Its Intermediaries in Britain’s Antipodean Colonies (Routledge: New York and London, 2019), 175‒93.
+Thus: Tim Rowse, ‘A Short and Simple Provisional Code: The Pastoralist as Protector’, in Samuel Furphy and Amanda Nettelbeck (eds), Aboriginal Protection and Its Intermediaries in Britain’s Antipodean Colonies (New York and London: Routledge, 2019), 175‒93.

-Author (if known), title, name of newspaper in italics, day month year.
+Author (if known), title, name of newspaper in italics, day month year, page number.

-Oral sources should be cited as follows: interviewee’s name, interviewer’s name, month and year of interview, location of tape/file and/or transcript (with a reference number if held in a library).
+Oral sources should be cited as follows: interviewee’s name, interviewer’s name, place (i.e. where interview was conducted) date, month and year of interview, location of tape and/or transcript (with a reference number if held in a library).

-Thus: Jill Smith, interviewed by author, 4 July 1989, tape and transcript held by author.
+Thus: Jill Smith, interviewed by author, Port Adelaide, 14 July 2019, tape and transcript held by author.